Bahyyazid/HID-Controller/README.md

 Update on May 3 2026:

-Added Additional Relay for Ignitor Deactivation.
+Added an additional relay for Ignitor Deactivation.

 CAUTION!!
-THIS CAUSE BALLAST GET HOTTER THAN PRIMARILY USE BY ONE LAMP ONE BALLAST!!
+THIS CAUSES THE BALLAST TO GET HOTTER THAN PRIMARILY USED BY ONE LAMP ONE BALLAST!!
 MAKE SURE YOU KNOW WHAT YOU'RE DOING!!
-UNLESS YOU TRYING TO SWAP THE BALLAST TERMINAL TO THE HEAT RESISTANCE SCREW TERMINAL OR ADD ADDITIONAL COOLING FAN.
+UNLESS YOU ARE TRYING TO SWAP THE BALLAST TERMINAL TO THE HEAT RESISTANCE SCREW TERMINAL OR ADD AN ADDITIONAL COOLING FAN.